CompVis/unsupervised-part-segmentation/README.md

 1. baseline models with pretrained checkpoints on all datasets can be found in folder `baselines`
 2. evaluation scripts and notebooks can be found in folder `evaluation`

+## Pretrained Models

+pretrained models can be found in the respective folder, under `train/checkpoints`

 ## BibTex